-In the UK, the Data Protection Bill will come into force, on 25 May 2018, effectively locking into our laws all the GDPR requirements for organisations managing personal data.
+In the UK, the Data Protection Act came into force, on 25 May 2018, effectively locking into our laws all the GDPR requirements for organisations managing personal data.

 How does GDPR affect my sports club is a theme already covered on the Pitchero blog, giving background to what GDPR is, explaining the legal references and what clubs are expected to do.
 It’s vital that all clubs read up thoroughly on GDPR and get a good understanding of it.